Department of Computer Science

 Durham, NH 03824

 I'm an assistant professor in the Department of Computer Science at the University of New Hampshire.
-I received my Ph.D. in Information Sciences and Technology at the Pennsylvania State University.
-I received my master's degree at University of Science and Technology of China (2010-2013) and my bachelor's degree at Jilin University (2005-2009).
+Before joining UNH, I obtained my Ph.D. from the Pennsylvania State University.
+I received my master's degree at University of Science and Technology of China and bachelor's degree at Jilin University.

-My research interest is software security, especially program analysis on binary code, malware analysis and detection, program protection, software testing, program similarity analysis, and model checking.
+My research interest is software security, especially program analysis on binary code, software obfuscation/de-obfuscation, malware analysis, program similarity analysis, and model checking.

 Selected Publications [Complete List]

 [USENIX Security'21] MBA-Blast: Unveiling and Simplifying Mixed Boolean-Arithmetic Obfuscation

 Binbin Liu, Junfu Shen, Jiang Ming, Qilong Zheng, Jing Li, and Dongpeng Xu

 [PLDI'21] Boosting SMT Solver Performance on Mixed-Bitwise-Arithmetic Expressions

 Dongpeng Xu, Binbin Liu, Weijie Feng, Jiang Ming, Jing Li, Qilong Zheng, and Qiaoyan Yu